sharedearth-net/sharedearth-net/README.md

 ##What is sharedearth.net?
 [sharedearth.net](http://sharedearth.net) is a social network for humans to build trust and share possessions and skills, helping us rewrite our cultural and economic stories to reflect our emerging experience of universal interconnection.

-This is a project for the commons - for a world where everything is shared, and nothing is owned.
+This is a project for the commons - for a world where everything is shared.

 ##Developer/Setup information